PlaxXOnline/mcbroken_app/README.md

 ### Installation

 > **[?]**
-> Describe how to install and get started with the project.
+> First, download and install [Flutter](https://www.flutter.dev/).

 ## Usage

 > **[?]**
-> How does one go about using it?
-> Provide various use cases and code examples here.
+> If everything is successfully installed, you can just start your IDE and Simulator and press the debug button.

 ## Roadmap